dynamoose/dynamoose/Readme.md

 #### query.between(a, b)

-Range key or filter is between values a and b.
+Range key or filter is greater than or equal `a`. and less than or equal to `b`.

-Attribute is greater than the value.

 #### scan.contains(value)